By Abhisekh Adukia, VP, Model Risk Director, Alliance Bernstein

 How has the expectations of regulators affected model risk management?

-While asset managers do not have direct regulatory compliance requirements like banks or insurance companies have, regulators express their expectations through enforcement orders.
+While asset managers do not have direct regulations on Model Governance like banks or insurance companies have, regulators express their expectations through enforcement orders and fiduciary guidance.
 In the past few years, regulators have Imposed penalties and orders several compliance requirements for breach of client trust related to use of models.
-One of the major and key enforcement order was for Transamerica that came out in Q3 2018.
+One of the major and key enforcement orders was for Transamerica that came out in Q3 2018.
 Through this order, regulators have clearly expressed their expectations around model risk management again.
-While the sources of risks around models are same, awareness and respect for model risk management activities has certainly increased internally.
+While the sources of risks around models are the same, awareness and respect for model risk management activities has certainly increased internally.
 Model risk teams and business units are more engaged and proactive in executing work, so this further helps the firm, clients and stakeholders.